Blog

 In this case, the third-party construction draw inspector reported that the work was not progressing according to the schedule and was approximately 2-4 weeks behind.
 However, the inspector went on to say that work could be delivered on time assuming good weather and extra time provided later in the schedule.
 So what would you do as a construction loan manager if you discovered that your project was a month behind schedule?

 Construction loan administration is a challenging field where attention to detail is paramount.
-Lucky for you third-party draw inspection reports take some of the burdens off of you and help you make intelligent decisions to move the project towards lien-free completion.
+Third-party draw inspection reports are designed to remove some of the burdens of loan administration and help lending professionals make intelligent decisions to move the project towards lien-free completion.